atomicwelding/p4vasp/README.md

     p4vasp-weld
 ```

-Once done, browse files using p4v.
-The `files/` directory on your machine and on p4v are kinda "linked" ; it's your only way to discuss with the software.
+Once done, you can browse files using P4V.
+The `files/` directory on your machine and the corresponding directory in P4V are “linked,” serving as your only way to exchange data with the software.